OleksiiKhatuntsev/EpamAssignment/README.md

 * "You are already in a study group for this subject (Physics)."
 * Bob remains in Physics Force only.

-### ✅ E2E Test 3: Multiple Users Across Different Subjects
+### E2E Test 3: Multiple Users Across Different Subjects
-#### Title: Multiple users create and join groups across distinct subjects without conflicts.

 #### Preconditions: